Comprehensive Instruction in the Cornerstone Skills of Bushcraft

 Learn a Syllabus Selected and Taught by Experts

 We have created a well-chosen syllabus of the most widely-applicable techniques and in-depth knowledge.

 Throughout you’ll be taught, helped and accompanied by Frontier Bushcraft’s experienced, skillful and friendly instructors.

 During the course there is always practical application of the skills being taught.
 We also provide in-depth background information so that you have both the judgement and ability to apply the techniques in different situations.

+But you will be guided and encouraged every step of the way.
 To this end, the Elementary Wilderness Bushcraft course provides comprehensive instruction in the cornerstone skills of bushcraft with a high instructor-to-student ratio.